Greetings!

 Next, you need to use the internal IP address of the Synology NAS server to connect via SSH.

-We go to the terminal (or any other analogue, for example, under Windows this PuTTY) and use the following command:
+Go to the terminal (or any other similar one, for example under Windows it ) and use the following command:

 After authorization, you need to execute the command to go to the "test" container itself (the "Container Name" field in the Docker settings) under the "root" user